 There are many Hindu populations in the United States, particularly in larger metropolitan areas.
 In addition to the religious meaning of the festival, some have adopted it in the United States for the spectacle and entertainment.
 Holi Festivals can be found in Boston, New York, Houston, and even Spanish Fork, Utah.

 Holi Festival is celebrated on the last full moon day of the lunar month of (Phalguna), which is generally around the end of March.
 The exact date of Holi may vary from year to year.

 The Holi Festival is wild: think big crowds, colored dye, water guns, music, dancing, and partying.
 During the Holi Festival, people dance through the streets and throw colored dye on each other.
 The Holi Festival is a happy time when people come together as one and let go of their inhibitions.

 What Are Some Ways to Experience the Holi Festival?

 If you live in the United States, you may be able to find a large city that hosts a Holi Festival, or Festival of Colors.
-For the full experience though, you need to attend a Holi Festival celebration in India – and a great way to experience Holi in India is to volunteer there.
+For the full experience though, you need to attend a Holi Festival celebration in India – and a great way to experience Holi in India is to volunteer there; check out Helen’s recap of volunteering in India and experiencing the Holi Festival firsthand.
 Whether or not you’re there for the actual festival, you’ll gain a deeper understanding of Indian culture and Hinduism, and become enveloped in the country’s rich heritage.